CandelaOlha/new-personal-website/README.md

 ## About this project

-This is a website I made with the aim of showing my work as a frontend developer.
+This is a website I made with the aim of introducing myself and showing my work as a designer and frontend developer.

 I used Figma to create a minimal design and then turned it into reality with HTML, CSS and a bit of Vanilla Javascript.